ronrihoo/Comet-IRC-API/README.md

 3. Move or copy the JAR file into the "lib" folder

-4a.
+4. Add JAR to build path

 IDEA: From the _Project_ window (ALT+1), select and right-click the "lib" folder, then click `Add as Library...`

-4b.
 Eclipse: From the _Package Explorer_ window, select and right-click the JAR file, then select `Build' and click `Add to Build Path`

 ## Usage